Raajjiyam: Release and reception

 The film was released on 12 April 2002 alongside Thamizhan, Thamizh and Gemini.
 Pearl of Rediff.com wrote, "Though the film created expectations as a political thriller with Vijaykanth spewing dialogues laden with political nuances, Raajjiyam is about brothers, laced with action sequences".
 Malathi Rangarajan of The Hindu wrote, "Guru Films' 'Rajjiyam' has characters that lack depth and situations that lack verve.
 Manoj Kumar's screenplay and direction leave much to be desired."
 Cinesouth wrote, "Manojkumar should have worked harder with the screenplay.
 Politically influenced dialogues and fight sequences don't alone satisfy a viewer.
 Its a shock that he doesn't know this".
 Malini Mannath of Chennai Online wrote, "Vijaykant fights with gusto, though the camera inadvertently catching the rope tied to the back of the hero, destroys the illusion, as he does his gravity-defying leaps and kicks-in-the-air act.
 This is just one of the instances of the lack of seriousness in scripting and narration and the slips and loopholes that abound in the film".
+Sify wrote "All said and endured Rajiyam is one of the worst films of Vijaykanth.
+Malayalam actors Dileep and Murali are wasted.
+Vijaykanth tries desperately to hog the show but fails, as he looks jaded.
+Less said about the Mumbai imports like Shamita Shetty and Priyanka Trivedi the better.
+Technically the film is tacky and the music by Bharadwaj is a let down".